 How do you show your communication skills on your CV?

-Recruiters are not looking for a list of the skills on your CV.
-So avoid saying “I’m a good communicator”.
+Recruiters are not looking for a list of skills on your CV.
+So, avoid saying “I’m a good communicator”.
 Applications are not about claiming you have skills but showing you have them.
 Remember to use a real world example, good communication is often a factor in teamwork and problem solving, having multiple examples will boost your application too!

 - Situation: context for the interviewer, describe the situation.